Gold dredge: Concept

 The basic concept of retrieving gold via placer mining has not changed since antiquity.
 The concept is that the gold in sand or soil will settle to the bottom because gold is heavy/dense, and dirt, sand and rock will wash away, leaving the gold behind.
 The original methods to perform placer mining involved gold panning, sluice boxes, and rockers.
 Each method involves washing sand, gravel and dirt in water.
 Gold then settles to the bottom of the pan, or into the bottom of the riffles of the sluice box.
-The gold dredge is the same concept but on a much larger scale.